ADGEfficiency/adgefficiency.github.io/_posts/2018-07-19-next-steps.md

 ---

-## next steps in the clean energy transition

 **cleaning up electricity** - high quality renewable energy can be substituted into transport and heating

 **stop building coal generation or mines** - we don't need either of them